-The CCS will be revised regularly to address any changes in the project management process, comments and feedback by relevant stakeholders, and any changes identified as a result of continuous improvement undertakings.
-This will be done in close consultation with the SINSW Senior Project Director, appointed Project Management Company and/or Contractor and SINSW Community Engagement Manager.
+The CCS will be revised as required to address any changes in stakeholders or the project management or complaints handling process.
+This will be done in close consultation with the SINSW Senior Project Director, appointed Project Management company and/or contractor and SINSW Community Engagement Manager.